aws/containers-roadmap/preview-programs/eks-ec2-a1-preview/README.md

 3. For **Choose a template**, select **Specify an Amazon S3 template URL**.
 4. Paste the following URL into the text area and choose **Next** `https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-11-15/amazon-eks-arm-nodegroup.yaml`

 1. On the Specify Details page, fill out the following parameters accordingly, and choose **Next**.
   * **Stack name**: Choose a stack name for your AWS CloudFormation stack.
 For example, you can call it <cluster-name>-worker-nodes.
+  * **KubernetesVersion** Select the version of Kubernetes you chose when launching your EKS cluster.
+    **Important**
+    This version must match the version you used in Step 1: Create Your Amazon EKS Cluster; otherwise, your worker nodes cannot join the cluster.
   * **ClusterName**: Enter the name that you used when you created your Amazon EKS cluster.
     **Important**
     This name must exactly match the name you used in Step 1: Create Your Amazon EKS Cluster; otherwise, your worker nodes cannot join the cluster.